 Your professors are likely to be most immediately aware of your needs for attending and meeting the requirements of their class.
 They want you to be successful in your college experience, so let them know if you experience difficulties.
 This is true whether you are temporarily in need of accommodation or have documented physical, learning or psychological accommodation needs.

-We will work with you and your professor to make accommodations that are as simple, effective and reasonable as possible, Guidelines for exam accommodations have been given to all faculty members.
-The Test Assistance Form provided by this office is to be used when an accommodation is needed for an exam.
+We will work with you and your professor to make accommodations that are as simple, effective and reasonable as possible.
+Guidelines for exam accommodations have been given to all faculty members.

 As a student with a disability, you are responsible for: